Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Stars Betting Insights

-- The Stars have compiled a 40-22 record when listed as a moneyline favorite this season.
+- The Stars have been favored on the moneyline 62 times this season, and have gone 40-22 in those games.

-- Dallas has gone 21-7 when it has played as a moneyline favorite with odds of -175 or shorter (75.0% win percentage).
+- Dallas has a record of 21-7 when playing as a moneyline favorite with odds of -175 or shorter (75.0% win percentage).

-- Based on this matchup's moneyline, the Stars' implied win probability is 63.6%.
+- Based on this matchup's moneyline, the Stars have an implied win probability of 63.6%.

 Stars vs Kraken Additional Info